dany19104/hello-world/README.md

 # hello-world
-These place looks like shit house, y right
+These place looks like shit house, y r right